The Office of Finance consists of five major functional areas:

 C. Assignment of Responsibilities

 - 1. The University takes a comprehensive team approach relative to managing debt.
-The “Debt Management Team” consists of the Vice Chancellor for Business Affairs (VC – Business Affairs), the Associate Vice Chancellor for Finance (AVC – Finance), the Director of Financial Planning & Budgets (Budget Director), the University Controller (Controller), the Bond Legal Counsel (Bond Counsel), and the Financial Advisor.
+The “Debt Management Team” consists of the Vice Chancellor for Finance and Administration (VC – Finance and Administration), the Associate Vice Chancellor for Finance (AVC – Finance), the Director of Financial Planning & Budgets (Budget Director), the University Controller (Controller), the Bond Legal Counsel (Bond Counsel), and the Financial Advisor.

-- 2. The VC – Business Affairs participates in the executive level capital planning for all University Facilities.
-For Self-liquidating Capital Projects, the VC – Business Affairs coordinates through the Associate Vice Chancellor for Facilities, the development and periodic updating of the self-liquidating capital projects multi-year plan, which is the basis for defining the debt needs.
+- 2. The VC – Finance and Administration participates in the executive level capital planning for all University Facilities.
+For Self-liquidating Capital Projects, the VC – Finance and Administration coordinates through the Associate Vice Chancellor for Facilities, the development and periodic updating of the self-liquidating capital projects multi-year plan, which is the basis for defining the debt needs.

 - 4. It is the Budget Director’s primary role to assemble the project description and required financial and statistical information, review the official statements and to do the reporting required by the SEC (NRMSIR).

 - 5. It is the role of the Financial Advisor and Bond Counsel to recommend the approach and financing instrument to best meet the needs of the University and to coordinate the RFP and selection of financial institutions and/or underwriters.
 The Bond Counsel secures the most favorable terms and covenants, and coordinates the preparation of legal documents with input and review by the Debt Management Team.
 The Financial Advisor coordinates the preparation of the details of the financing and insurance or other credit enhancements.
 The Financial Advisor also coordinates review and rating by the appropriate rating agencies.